-The construction cost addendum submitted with the application will include a contingency to cover cost overruns in an amount equal to 10% of total hard construction costs.
-Any amounts which exceed this contingency are to be covered first by a reduction in the developer fee and then by the developers liquid assets as confirmed at application.
+The construction cost addendum submitted with the application will include a contingency to cover cost overruns in an amount equal to 10% of total hard construction costs for projects including rehabilitation and 5% of total hard construction costs for new construction projects.
+Any amounts which exceed this contingency are to be covered first by a reduction in the developer fee and then by the developers liquid assets as confirmed by financial statements which are submitted at initial application.
+For more information see Threshold Requirements below.